 You can use the straight stitch for seams, under stitching, stay stitching, and simple top stitching.

 The zigzag stitch provides a clean finish to raw edges, and you can use it as a finish technique in combination with a stay stitching line.
-You can adjust both the width and length of this stitch.
+You can adjust both the width and length of this stitch to fit the needs of your project.
+For example, use this stitch if you’re hemming jeans with a sewing machine.

 The good news is that most sewing machines can make buttonholes, either with a fully-automatic buttonhole foot attachment, or in the case of some mechanical and most computerized machines, a pre-programmed buttonhole.